Published by Gary Taylor on 4/8/2016, updated by Baris Zeren on 6/20/2022

 Step 1a: Gather information about your current customer base.

-Here are some demographics marketers measure:
+Here is some demographics marketers measure:

 - Geographic locations (e.g., the Northeast or the U.S.)